California Probate Calculator

 • Small Estate Affidavit: For estates valued under $184,500, a simplified affidavit process can avoid formal probate proceedings.

-Note: Wills alone do not avoid probate!
+Key point: Wills alone do not avoid probate!

-In California, probate attorney and executor fees are calculated based on the gross value of the estate, not the net amount after debts.
+In California, the probate attorney and executor fees are calculated based on the gross value of the estate, not the net amount after debts.
 These statutory fees are set by Probate Code 10810 and follow a tiered percentage structure:

 • 4% of the first $100,000